Stardock: WinCustomize

-Stardock owns and operates a number of community-centric websites, the most popular of which is WinCustomize.
+Stardock owns and operates a number of websites, the most popular of which is WinCustomize.
 WinCustomize is best known for providing a library of downloadable content, such as skins, themes, icons and wallpapers for the Microsoft Windows operating systems.

-Gameography
+Ludography

-Stardock began operating as a game developer with their first title, Galactic Civilizations for the OS/2 platform in 1994.
+Stardock began operating as a game developer with its first title, Galactic Civilizations for the OS/2 platform in 1994.
 Stardock also published Stellar Frontier in 1995, a multiplayer space strategy/shooter game made by Doug Hendrix.

-Stardock found success developing online software subscription services such as Object Desktop for the PC, which allowed them to slowly grow a separate game division.
+Stardock found success developing online software subscription services such as Object Desktop for the PC, which allowed it to slowly grow a separate game division.
 After the release of The Corporate Machine and Lightweight Ninja, Stardock remade Galactic Civilizations for the PC.
-A successful sequel was self-published by Stardock, allowing them to grow their publishing business for third-party games, including titles such as Sins of a Solar Empire, Demigod, and Ashes of the Singularity.
+A successful sequel was self-published by Stardock, allowing it to grow its publishing business for third-party games, including titles such as Sins of a Solar Empire, Demigod, and Ashes of the Singularity.